Jamey Mosley

 Jamey Mosley (born March 28, 1996) is an American former football linebacker.
 He played college football at Alabama.
 Mosley was signed by the New York Jets as an undrafted free agent in 2019.

 Professional career

 New York Jets

 Mosley was signed by the New York Jets as an undrafted free agent on May 10, 2019.
 He was waived during final roster cuts on August 31, but was re-signed to the team's practice squad the next day.
 He was released on October 7.
 On November 1, Mosley was re-signed to the practice squad.
 He was released on November 25.

 Arizona Cardinals

 On December 18, 2019, Mosley was signed to the Arizona Cardinals practice squad.
 His practice squad contract with the team expired on January 6, 2020.

+Coaching career

+Alabama

+Mosley joined the Alabama coaching staff as a graduate assistant.
+At the beginning of the 2022 season, Mosley moved to defensive analyst working primarily with the defensive line.

+Stanford

+Mosley was named defensive line coach for Stanford.

 Personal life

 His brother is former New York Jets inside linebacker C.J.
 Mosley, who was briefly his teammate on the Jets in 2019.